goinvo/goinvo.com/src/case-studies/mt-sinai.md

 *System model of the CaaS (consent as a service) software.*

 #### A Push for Mobile Consent
-John Halamka, Beth Israel Deaconess Medical Center (BIDMC) CIO and Meaningful Use co-author, proclaimed, "[the laptop is dead, the desktop is gone.](http://www.washingtonpost.com/business/on-it/at-one-hospital-iphones-ipads-and-google-glass-become-key-medical-tools/2014/07/13/ce2657b0-0842-11e4-a0dd-f2b22a257353_story.html)” This rings most true for patients, where [77% of adults in the US have smartphones](http://www.pewinternet.org/fact-sheet/mobile/) in their pockets and likely much higher for IVF patients.
+John Halamka, Beth Israel Deaconess Medical Center (BIDMC) CIO and Meaningful Use co-author, proclaimed, "the laptop is dead, the desktop is gone.[^5]” This rings most true for patients, where 77% of adults in the US have smartphones[^6] in their pockets and likely much higher for IVF patients.
 Thus it was critical for the patient-facing e-consent to be a mobile service.
 It also needed to accommodate interactive educational lessons with different learning styles and adaptive content based on the patient's understanding and emotional response.
-We included a voice user interface (VUI) for listening to and answering questions (vs long-form reading) as well as voice signature capabilities (since digital voice signatures, a form of biometric signatures, offer stronger authentication than hand-written signatures: [A Comparison of Digital and Handwritten Signatures](http://groups.csail.mit.edu/mac/classes/6.805/student-papers/fall97-papers/fillingham-sig.html), [Biometrics Wiki](http://en.wikipedia.org/wiki/Biometrics)).
+We included a voice user interface (VUI) for listening to and answering questions (vs long-form reading) as well as voice signature capabilities (since digital voice signatures, a form of biometric signatures, offer stronger authentication than hand-written signatures: A Comparison of Digital and Handwritten Signatures[^7], Biometrics Wiki[^8]).
 The service also included expression comprehension, captured non-invasively via your phone's camera, to detect in near-real time how a patient was or was not consuming the lesson.
 The service would adjust content based on the emotional and heart rate response to better match the material and understanding level.
 Pretty rad, eh?

 <Quote quotee="Elissa Levin" quoteeSub="Head, Genomics and Integrative Health Innovations, Icahn School of Medicine at Mount Sinai">It was a big hit here at TED!</Quote>

 #### Trial Run at TED
-The CaaS (consent as a service) project dovetailed with Mount Sinai and Sage Bionetwork's [The Resilience Project](http://www.resilienceproject.me/), an initiative to sequence 1,000,000 entire human genomes for finding the rare people whom genetically show a condition, such as cystic fibrosis, but exhibit none of the physical attributes.
+The CaaS (consent as a service) project dovetailed with Mount Sinai and Sage Bionetwork's The Resilience Project[^9], an initiative to sequence 1,000,000 entire human genomes for finding the rare people whom genetically show a condition, such as cystic fibrosis, but exhibit none of the physical attributes.

 The mobile e-consent software would be the driving force in getting willing participants to sign up and allow their genomic data to be used for research.
-[Stephen Friend](https://en.wikipedia.org/wiki/Stephen_Friend), a co-Principal Investigator on The Resilience Project, took to the main [TED stage and showcased the hunt for unexpected heroes](http://www.ted.com/talks/2004).
+Stephen Friend[^10], a co-Principal Investigator on The Resilience Project, took to the main TED stage and showcased the hunt for unexpected heroes[^11].

 <!-- TODO: embed video -->